Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 #.
 We then conducted a logarithmic regression of the MALF/CA against catchment area (see figure below).
 Note that our
    regression predicted a MALF of zero at a catchment area of 0.14 km^2, which is consistent with the behaviour we would likely expect.
-#. we then conducted a multiple linear regression of daily flows of the hillside creeks against the independent
+#.
+We then conducted a multiple linear regression of daily flows of the hillside creeks against the independent
    variables of Lindis River Flow/CA and the predicted MALF/CA. (see figure below) The Root Mean Squared errors for the daily and monthly flows at Lagoon Creek and Grandview Creek are shown in the table below.
 #.
 We then used both of these regressions to predict the daily flows of the hillside creeks for the period of
    1976-09-23 to 2021-06-30.
 Where the prediction was negative we set the flow to zero.
 #.
-Finally to reduce the impact of very high flows (where overland flow may not be inconsequential) we set any daily
+Finally, to reduce the impact of very high flows (where overland flow may not be inconsequential) we set any daily
    flows greater than the 98th percentile of the daily flows to the 98th percentile.

-This methodology certainly has its limitations, regression scores are not as high as we would like, but given the minimal data this was one of the very few options available.
+This methodology certainly has its limitations.
+Regression scores are not as high as we would like, but given the minimal data this was one of the very few options available.
 Other options could be based on rainfall-runoff modelling, but this would be very complex, and would introduce additional biases associated with the meteorological data and other modelling parameters.
 The root mean squared error of the daily flows at Lagoon Creek and Grandview Creek are presented in the table below.
 Note that the monthly mean flows are much better predicted than the daily flows.
 Given these RSME values we would consider our predictions to be good enough for the modelling process.
-In addition we added a parameterised multiplier to the hillside inflows during our model inversion.
+In addition, we added a parameterised multiplier to the hillside inflows during our model inversion.

 ==========  ==================  ==================